Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

        ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-7 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-8
        ```

     1. If the slingshot-host-software has completed and the COS layer has run, but fails to mount Lustre
        filesystems, then several roles have already been run to load DVS, Lnet, and Lustre kernel modules.
-       These need to be unloaded before ncn-personalization can be run again.
+       These need to be unloaded before NCN personalization can be run again.
 This is due to a flaw
        in the slingshot-host-software which restarts the openibd service for worker nodes which have
        Mellanox NICs.